TinyKitten/TinyKitten/README.md

-### Hi there 👋 I'm freelance frontend engineer named TinyKitten.😺
+### Hi there 👋 I'm freelance frontend engineer named TinyKitten.🐈

 I am a freelance front-end engineer.
 But I can also do the backend.
 Mainly we are developing TrainLCD, a smartphone app that reproduces Japanese trains.